bishwajeet0771/lambda_function/README.md

 ### Adding Permissions:
 I added the necessary permissions to the Lambda function's IAM role to ensure it could perform the required operations on EC2 instances and EBS snapshots.

+### Cost Efficiency:
+By automating the deletion of unused resources, this project helps reduce AWS costs significantly.
+It ensures that resources are utilized efficiently and that unnecessary expenses are avoided.

+### Conclusion
+This project demonstrates how AWS Lambda can be used to optimize AWS costs by automating the management of EBS snapshots and EC2 instances.
+By implementing similar strategies, organizations can streamline their cloud operations and enhance cost efficiency.